mossmaurice/cosyfir/node/Readme.md

 # Yet another automated irrigation system - client

-This readme describes the node software of YAAIS (add link to global readme here).
+This readme describes the node software of cosyfir (add link to global readme here).

 ## Required hardware and software